 Emily Gordon, MD, MSEd

 Associate Professor of Clinical Anesthesiology & Critical Care

 Chief Resident Welcome

 Thank you for your interest in our program.
 The Department of Anesthesia and Critical Care at the University of Pennsylvania provides a phenomenal training environment for its residents.
 We are a large community of physicians and researchers who are leaders in the field of anesthesiology and critical care.
-As one of the leading academic centers in the country, we have the opportunity to work side by side with an equally strong surgical residency program, where we are exposed to a high volume of cutting edge surgical procedures on a diverse patient population, many of whom travel from around the globe to be cared for at Penn.
+As one of the leading academic centers in the country, we have the opportunity to work side by side with an equally strong perioperative team of surgeons and nurses, where we are exposed to a high volume of cutting edge surgical procedures on a diverse patient population, many of whom travel from around the globe to be cared for at Penn and CHOP.
 Residents who learn via hands-on clinical experience, will thrive in our department as we are fortunate to be an integral part of the workflow and clinical team.
 Even with the clinical demands, our department has made a conscious effort to maintain an environment focused on diversity, teamwork and inquiry.

 Our multifaceted educational program combines intraoperative teaching, simulation workshops, written and oral board review, and traditional lecture based didactics paired with primary literature offering our residents several different ways to learn anesthesia.
-We pride ourselves on the outstanding clinical training that we receive and continue to produce exceptional clinicians who go on to practice all across the country to all types of fellowships, academic, and private practices.
+Graduates go on to practice across the country to all types of fellowships, academic, and private practices.

 In addition to our work lives, we are able to find balance outside of the hospital.
-We live in a vibrant young city known for its foodie scene, passionate sports fans, and American history.
+Philadelphia is a vibrant young city known for its foodie scene, passionate sports fans, and American history.
 Despite the size of our residency, Penn Anesthesia is truly a family where your colleagues and co-residents become lifelong friends.